Chiff.com

 Summer solstice is celebrated every year at dawn as crowds gather at Stonehenge in the UK.

-Perhaps the most enduring modern ties with Summer solstice is the present-day belief of a "lucky" wedding in June which echoes back to an ancient Druids celebration of Summer solstice as the "wedding of Heaven and Earth".
+Perhaps the most enduring modern tie with Summer solstice is the belief of a "lucky" wedding in June which echoes back to an ancient Druid celebration marking the Summer solstice as a "wedding of Heaven and Earth".

 How Summer solstice is celebrated today

-Today, the day is still celebrated around the world, most notably in England at Stonehenge, where thousands gather to welcome the sunrise on the Summer solstice.
+Today, the observance is celebrated around the world, most notably in the UK at Stonehenge, where thousands gather to welcome the sunrise on the Summer solstice.

 Throughout Europe, other pagan spirit gatherings or festivals are still common in June, when groups assemble to light a sacred fire, and stay up all night to welcome the dawn.
 In Paris, the day is marked with free concerts during an annul music festival.

-On the East Coast, New York City traditionally ushers in the solstice with a music concert at the Cathedral of St. John the Divine as a more risqué celebration happens in Brooklyn at the annual Coney Island Mermaid Parade.
+On the East Coast, New York City traditionally ushers in the solstice with a music concert at the Cathedral of St. John the Divine.
+A bit more risqué celebration happens in Brooklyn at the annual Coney Island Mermaid Parade.

 • Pagans called the Midsummer moon the "Honey Moon" for the mead made from fermented honey that was part of wedding ceremonies performed at the Summer solstice.